yanyanwinston/SECDataExtractor_v3/docs/tsla-excel-gap.md

 - Do we need company-specific heuristics (e.g., entities with non-calendar fiscal years)?

 ## Next Steps
-1. Prototype a role-filtering layer in `PresentationParser`/`DataParser` that maps role URIs to canonical sheet assignments and drops unneeded roles by default.
+1. Lock in label/alias mapping so sheet headers read like `Dec.
+31, 2024` / `Dec.
+31, 2023` instead of raw context dates.
-2. Update `FactMatcher.extract_periods_from_facts` (or downstream filtering) to return a curated, statement-specific period list.
+2. Add per-statement period configuration (annual-only, quarterly+annual) and CLI switches for analysts.
-3. Add regression tests comparing sheet counts and period headers against fixture expectations.
+3. Extend regression tests to assert sheet count and canonical period headers for TSLA (and another issuer once ready).
-4. Re-run the CLI on TSLA and adjust heuristics until the workbook resembles Financial_Report.xlsx.
+4. Re-run the CLI on TSLA and capture a workbook diff against `Financial_Report.xlsx` for validation.